-A couple of week ago I went rummaging through my birth mother’s old barn and picked up some goodies like this wooden drill bit holders.
-You might have seen all the goodies I found via Instagram stories.
+A couple of week ago I went rummaging through my birth mother’s old barn and picked up some goodies like this wooden drill bit holders (I also recreated these drill bit holders as project in my book, French Vintage Decor).

-It’s the perfect place to put sprigs of dried lavender.
+It’s the perfect place to put in sprigs of dried lavender.

 I wrapped pieces of parchment around cut chunks of baguettes and tied them with twine and finished off with a spring of lavender.